LiliSLG/la-tecnica-no-se-olvida-cet-26/docs/blueprint.md

   Organizes student technical projects in a clear, filterable manner (by year/topic/etc.).
 Publicly viewable list, with more details potentially requiring login.

 - **Oral History Archive:**
-  Presents interviews (video, audio, transcriptions) with rural families and local knowledge holders.
+  Presents oral histories (interviews, video, audio, transcriptions) with rural families and local knowledge holders.

 - **News & Updates Section:**
   Allows admins to post news about the CET, the platform, or relevant community events.